Home

 Azurite

-Blue Carbonate of Copper Cu3[OH CO3]2
+Blue Carbonate of Copper Cu3[OH CO3]2 azurite

 Azurite is a copper carbonate mineral.
-The chemical formula is Cu3[OH CO3]2and results from the oxidation of copper sulfides.
+The chemical formula is Cu3[OH CO3]2 and results from the oxidation of copper sulfides.
 It is a deep blue color and is very soft.

 It is 3.5 to 4 on the Mohs hardness scale.
 The crystals of this mineral can be tabular and prismatic and can be a spectacular deep blue.
 The crystal form is not common however.
 It is most frequently seen massive or in nodules.